Create an app-store Smart Link

 - App Store URL:

-Fill in Amazon Appstore URL or Huawei AppGallery URL when those stores are part of your plan.
+Fill in Amazon Appstore URL or Huawei AppGallery URL when your app is also listed on those stores.

 Add fallback and optional presentation details

 Set Default URL (Fallback) so people still reach a useful page when their device matches no store route.
-For the Duolingo example, the fallback is the public website https://www.duolingo.com.
+For the Trailfinder example, the fallback is the fictional website https://www.trailfinder.example.

 Add any optional limits or tracking